electricimp/BG96_GPS/README.md

 ## Release Notes ##

+- 0.1.6
+    - Bug fixes for calculation of assist data validity period.
 - 0.1.5
     - Catch attempts to use assist data without data having been uploaded.
     - Mitigate BG96 issue where the assist data duration returned by modem is always 0 or 10080.